achrysaetos/first-order-model/notes.md

 ## How it works:
 Traditional deepfake technology requires many source videos in order to learn enough about a subject to map his or her characteristics onto the driving video.
 First order motion models, on the other hand, works by transferring key points from the driving video onto a single source image.
-The result is that first order motion models often take much less time to train, while still retaining output credibility.
-However, with unlimited resources, deepfake technology will eventually surpass first order motion models in terms of output credibility.
+The result is that first order motion models often take much less time to train, while still retaining high output credibility.
+However, the source image for a first order motion model must be similar to the first frame of the driving video; and with unlimited resources, deepfake technology will eventually surpass first order motion models in terms of output credibility.

 ## Running the demo:
 Create virtual env: `python3 -m venv scrapy-env`\